Expert blog

 Some developers strive for hyper-realism, stripping away classic HUD elements to draw players deeper into the game world.
 But even the most immersive titles need to balance realism with playability.
 One method is to use a diegetic interface, which incorporates the HUD directly into the game environment and narrative.
 For example, a health bar might be a glowing strip on the character's suit, or an ammo count may appear as a digital display on a weapon.

-Games like Dead Space and the Metro series are celebrated for using diegetic elements, enhancing atmosphere while maintaining usability.
+Games like Dead Space and the Metro series are celebrated for using diegetic HUD elements, enhancing atmosphere while maintaining game UI usability.

 1. Metroid Prime

-The HUD in Metroid Prime is designed to mimic the view from inside Samus Aran’s helmet visor.
-Vital info — such as ammo, radar, and health — appears as if projected on the glass, immersing players in the sci-fi world while offering practical utility.
-The design blurs the line between UI and narrative, making information feel like part of the suit.
+The HUD in Metroid Prime is designed to mimic the view from inside Samus Aran's helmet visor.
+Vital info - such as ammo, radar, and health - appears as if projected on the glass, immersing players in the sci-fi world while offering practical utility.
+The design blurs the line between game UI and narrative, making information feel like part of the suit itself.

 2. Persona 5

-Persona 5’s HUD stands out immediately with its vivid combination of red, black, and white, featuring dynamic, eye-catching menus.
+Persona 5's HUD stands out immediately with its vivid combination of red, black, and white, featuring dynamic, eye-catching menus.
 Its look is as memorable as the gameplay itself, yet it never sacrifices clarity for style.
-Every icon, bar, and button serves a purpose, reinforcing the game’s identity.
+Every icon, bar, and button serves a purpose - reinforcing the game's visual identity and showing what bold game interface design can achieve.

 3. Far Cry 2